Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 ### **Tools used: Notion**

-We use Notion as our primary workspace for planning and tracking tasks throughout the project.
-Notion allows us to centralize project artifacts and allow collaboration for organization and transparency.
+We used Notion as our primary workspace for planning and tracking tasks throughout the project.
+Notion allowed us to centralize project artifacts and allow collaboration for organization and transparency.

-Our Notion board includes a product backlog and sprint backlogs, organized by sprint cycles.
-Each task is assigned to team members with a status which is updated as the sprint progresses.
-This task tracking board allows clear visibility into workload progress.
+Our Notion board includesd a product backlog and sprint backlogs, organized by sprint cycles.
+Each task was assigned to team members with a status which was updated as the sprint progresses.
+This task tracking board allowed clear visibility into workload progress.

-We document all Scrum ceremonies including daily stand-ups, sprint planning, sprint reviews, and sprint retrospectives on Notion.
-This includes meeting notes, summaries and key decisions made, which allow us to maintain accountability and facilitate continuous improvement.
+We documented all Scrum ceremonies including daily stand-ups, sprint planning, sprint reviews, and sprint retrospectives on Notion.
+This included meeting notes, summaries and key decisions made, which allowed us to maintain accountability and facilitate continuous improvement.

 **Scrum Board (Notion):**